avulman/PassFraze/README.md

 # PassFraze

-PassFraze is a versatile 3-in-1 password tool that allows users to generate secure passwords, crack weak passwords, and analyze password strength.
+PassFraze is a versatile 3-in-1 password tool that allows users to generate secure passwords, crack passwords with a brute force script, and analyze password strength.
 It is implemented with a user-friendly web interface using Flask for Python.<br>

 ![PassFraze Screenshot 1](screenshots/main.jpg) <br>
 *Ref 1: Main landing page*